Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 • Relationship building: Forming connections with peers and adults

-These skills are the foundation for future social interactions, and emotional wellbeing.
-It is important to nurture them at an early age.
+These skills form the bedrock of future social interactions and emotional well-being, highlighting the importance of nurturing them from an early age.

 Physical Development